 What to Consider When Providing Services In A Facility As A Solo Practitioner.If you go into facilities to provide nursing services (e.g. foot care), understanding what policies need to be followed, is key to prevent misunderstanding and stay out of trouble.

 As a nurse, you will not lose sight that the patient is the most important aspect of the visit.
 Frequently, you will have to call on your excellent communication and empathy skills to make it as trouble-free as possible.
-However, you are a professional going into another professional’s facility and as well as the legalities of consent and patient confidentiality; it is a reasonable expectation that you contact the facility team in advance to notify them of the visit.
-This can be used as an opportunity to make sure no changes have occurred regarding your visit or client’s condition.
+However, you are a professional going into another professional’s facility, and as well as the legalities of consent and patient confidentiality; it is a reasonable expectation that you contact the facility team in advance to notify them of the visit.
+This can be used as an opportunity to make sure no changes have occurred regarding your visit or the client’s condition.

 Do you need to see the client’s records?
 Remember, the facility owns the records, and it is reasonable that you seek permission from the patient to view or add to the records.
-You will also need the permission of the relevant person at the facility to access the clients existing healthcare records.
+You will also need the permission of the relevant person at the facility to access the client’s existing healthcare records.

-It is valuable to make time to arrange a brief meeting with a manager before your first visit to familiarize yourself with their policies and procedures applicable to your visits.
+It is valuable to make time to arrange a brief meeting with a manager before your first visit to familiarize yourself with the policies and procedures applicable to your visits.
 You will want to know about their documentation policies, do they allow you to update their paper documents as a record of your visit?
-In some cases, the facility may require you provide them with written notes that they keep with their records for the shared client.
+In some cases, the facility may require you to provide them with written notes that they keep with their records for the shared client.

 You also need to consider your own policies and how you document your visit for your own records.
 Your options depend on the policy they request you utilize, for example: